xemexpress/Bonanza/api/README.md

 401 for Unauthorized requests, when a request requires authentication but it isn't provided

+403 for Prohibited requests, when a request requires admin pass but it isn't provided

 404 for Not found requests, when a resource can't be found to fulfill the request